Kanvas

 Paint

-Use free paint to draw on the active layer with brush settings.
+Use Free Paint to draw on the active layer with customizable brush settings.

 Magic Wand

-Use Magic Wand to fill contiguous regions in the active layer based on color similarity: - Works in both image and mask layers - Uses the current brush color, opacity, and blend mode - For mask layer painting, color is converted to grayscale - Tolerance controls how broadly similar pixels are included
+Use Magic Wand to fill contiguous regions based on color similarity: - Works in both image and mask layers - Uses the current brush color, opacity, and blend mode - For mask layer painting, color is converted to grayscale - Tolerance controls how broadly similar pixels are included

-Wand matching source: - Default: samples colors from the active layer - Optional: enable merged to sample from combined image+mask view
+Wand matching sources: - Default: Samples from the active layer - Merged (optional): Samples from the combined image and mask view

 Typical flow: 1.
 Select active layer (image or mask).
 2. Click Magic Wand.
 3. Adjust tolerance (and optionally enable merged).
 4. Click or drag on canvas to fill matching contiguous areas.